 Will the Earth Stop Warming in 2100?
 If it doesn't, what does this mean for humans now and in the future?
 An initial open access research on Global Change Biology begins to answer these questions.

 The researchers performed projections of the global climate model, modeling three possible scenarios.
-One scenario of low mitigation, one of medium mitigation and one of high mitigation which corresponds to the objective of the Paris agreement “well below 2 degrees Celsius”.
+One scenario of low mitigation, one of medium mitigation and one of high mitigation that corresponds to the goal of the Paris Agreement "well below 2 degrees Celsius".
 They then observed the effects of these scenarios up to the year 2500.

 The race does not stop

 In the model developed, the researchers found that global mean temperatures continue to rise beyond 2100 in medium and low mitigation scenarios.
 In such scenarios, the vegetation and the best growing areas move towards the poles and the area suitable for some crops is reduced.
 Places with a long history of cultural and ecosystem richness, such as the Amazon basin, can become arid.